HKUST-NISL/GazeVehicle/README.md

 # GazeVehicle
-use eye gaze to control the movement of a vehicle in ros
+use eye gaze to control the movements of a vehicle in ros

 <div align=center><img src="./asserts/demo.gif" width="800" height="450" ></div>